greglueck/nydays-geolocation/README.md

 `<annotated-file>`.

-The `--geocoder` option allows you to select a reverse geocoding service to translate the lattidue / longitude coordinates to a US state.
+The `--geocoder` option allows you to select a reverse geocoding service to translate the latitude / longitude coordinates to a US state.
 The default uses a service that runs locally.
 This runs quickly but may be less accurate.
 The other option "osm" uses the open street map Nominatim service, which runs remotely.
 This is much slower but also more accurate.
 Using the